 Vaccines that may be recommended include those for:

 If you plan to visit an area where malaria is common, see a travel health professional at least 6 weeks before you travel.
-They will talk to you about your malaria risk and tell you if you need to start medicine before your trip to prevent malaria.
+They'll talk to you about your malaria risk and tell you if you need to start medicine before your trip.

 Before you go, learn about the places you plan to visit.
 For example, find out if the water is safe to drink or if you need to worry about malaria.

 Basic safety can prevent some problems:

 If you become seriously ill while travelling, your country's embassy or consulate can help you find medical care.
 If you become ill with a fever or flu-like illness while travelling in malaria-risk areas, get medical help right away.

 Diarrhea is the most common illness to strike travellers.
 Most cases of traveller's diarrhea get better in 1 to 4 days without treatment.
 But see a doctor if diarrhea lasts longer than 7 days, or if you have a high fever, blood or mucus in your diarrhea, or signs of dehydration.
 Talk with your travel health professional about ways to help prevent and treat traveller's diarrhea.